 Published studies report that benzalkonium chloride-based hand sanitisers demonstrated greater sustained antibacterial activity than gelled alcohol-based hand sanitisers that actually became less effective with repeated use and made the skin dirtier, not cleaner due to removal of protective natural skin oils and entrapment of dead skin cells by the polymer thickeners used in the gelled alcohol-based products.

 In the referenced study to simulate repeated usage, alcohol-based and alcohol-free benzalkonium chloride-based hand sanitisers were compared.
-In the study, subject’s hands were repeatedly inoculated with bacteria followed by application of hand sanitiser, then evaluated for antimicrobial effectiveness.
-The antimicrobial efficacy of the alcohol-based hand sanitizer showed a markedly decreased antimicrobial efficacy with subsequent contamination and decontamination cycles, whereas the alcohol-free benzalkonium chloride-based hand sanitiser showed a steady increase in antibacterial efficacy.
+In the study, the subject’s hands were repeatedly inoculated with bacteria followed by application of hand sanitiser, then evaluated for antimicrobial effectiveness.
+The antimicrobial efficacy of the alcohol-based hand sanitiser showed a markedly decreased antimicrobial efficacy with subsequent contamination and decontamination cycles, whereas the alcohol-free benzalkonium chloride-based hand sanitiser showed a steady increase in antibacterial efficacy.

 In addition to these objective results, subjects were asked to subjectively evaluate the condition of their hands after the completion of the test protocol.
 47% of the subjects who had completed the test protocol with the alcohol-based hand sanitiser reported palmar pain or discomfort, and tended to indicate some discomfort in palmar surfaces for one to several days after the test.
 In contrast, none of the subjects that used the alcohol-free benzalkonium chloride-based formula reported any pain or discomfort of their hands after completing the test protocol.

 • Benzalkonium chloride-based hand sanitisers had a greater sustained antibacterial activity than

 • Hand sanitisers that are alcohol based became less effective with repeated use and irritated the hands of